aaarrvhh/SOP_in_fJOB/PE/i_D_R_A_C_training_note_202102.md

 #### Virtual Address Management

+> reference company’s document
+> - VAM20200910.mp4
+>

+VAM can only be set using SCP.(modified xml file) If virtual addresses are set using SetAttribute command from CLI, then persistence policy will not work and after 1 reboot it will go back to default MAC. (default policy is non-persistence, default MAC is physical address)

+##### figure: I/O Identity Optimization - Persistence Policy

+`Configuration > System Settings > Hardware Settings > I/O Identity Optimization`

 - Aux power        : Fab A/B Mezz , LOM , OCP3
 - non-Aux power : Fab C Mezz , PCIe

+##### figure:  只有set MAC 的mezz card of system

+Some cards with virtual FIP, virtual WWN and virtual WWPM MAC attributes, the virtual WWN and virtual WWPN MAC attributes are automatically configured when you configure virtual FIP.

+>>> notes:
+>>>> 看起來只有 mezz nic 的部份才有 VAM 的東西.
+>>>> 也不是每個 system 裡的 mezz card 都可以 support 功能.

+##### figure: 只有set MAC 的mezz card of system

+##### figure: get server configuration profile

+`Configuration > Server Configuration Profile > Export `

+##### figure: XML of configure file

+change Virtual MAC address in this file and save. then, import it back to server.

+##### figure: racadm getremoteservicestatus -> RT Status

 - reference documents
 [Optimizing I/O Identity and Applying Persistence